F**k You Hurricane Harvey

-I remember the girls and I’s first big adventure after our lives seemingly fell apart.
-We were all struggling with our new life, our new home, and their new schools.
-In a matter of weeks they had lost a brother and sister, their father, their home, and their school.
+I remember our first big adventure after our lives seemingly fell apart due to a failed marriage.
+We were all struggling with our new life, our new home, and the girls’ new schools.
+In a matter of weeks, they had lost a brother and sister, their father, their home, and their school.
 With so many changes happening, we needed a distraction.
 We needed to get away from our not-so-great reality.
-I hopped onto the Airbnb app and booked us a place in Port Aransas, TX.
-In all my years of living in Texas, I had never been to a Texas beach.
-That was about to change.
-I didn’t know what to expect but the girls and I were excited for this much needed adventure.This would also be our first road trip with the baby.
-At the time she was only 8 months old.

 When we arrived at the ferry, there was a mix of anxiety and excitement coming from the girls.
 This was our first ferry ride.
 It turned out to be a ton of fun and one of our favorite things to do while visiting the island.
 The baby, however, absolutely hated it.
 She was asleep when we got to the ferry but as soon as we drove on it, she woke up screaming.
 Luckily, the ferry ride is super short and the drive to our place after was less than 5 minutes.
 It was already dark.

-We drove up to camp we would be staying at.
-It was absolutely stunning.
-It was well lit and the camp was perfectly manicured with brand new yurts.
-There was a nice pool although I figured we wouldn’t get much use of it since it was still winter.
+We drove up to camp we would be staying at and it was absolutely stunning.
+Well lit, the camp was perfectly manicured with brand new yurts.
+There was a nice pool although I figured we wouldn’t get much use of it since it was cold as hell.

-We were greeted by the caretaker.
-He showed us to our yurt.
-Inside we were pleasantly surprised to see two queen sized beds and an air conditioner.
+The caretaker greeted us and showed us to our yurt.
+Inside, we were pleasantly surprised to see two queen-sized beds and an air conditioner.
 It was a lot nicer than expected.
-The beds ended up being one of the most comfortable beds I had ever slept in.
+The beds ended up being one of the most comfortable beds I’d ever slept in.

 The first night was rather interesting.
-It was Valentine’s weekend and there was this super drunk couple arguing near our yurt.
-It provided the entertainment for the evening.
+It was Valentine’s weekend.
+A super drunk couple was arguing near our yurt. which provided the night’s entertainment.
 The man asked me if I would like to join him for a beer after I put the kids to bed.
 I laughed and said no thank you.
-It was beyond awkward.
+AWKWARD!

 The next morning we set out to explore the town.